-On June 7, 2018, the Company closed a non-brokered private placement by the issuance of 9,440,000 units at a price of \$1.00 per unit for gross proceeds of \$9,440,000.
-Each unit consists of one common share and one-half of one non-transferable common share purchase warrant.
-Each whole warrant allows the holder to purchase one common share of the Company at a price of \$1.35 per share until June 7, 2022.
-The warrants are subject to an acceleration provision whereby if, commencing October 8, 2018, the daily volume weighted average trading price of the common shares on the Toronto stock exchange is higher than \$2.00 for 20 consecutive trading days then, on the 20th consecutive trading day of any such period (the "Acceleration Trigger Date"), the expiry date of the warrants may be accelerated by the Company to the 30th trading day after the Acceleration Trigger Date by the issuance of a news release announcing such acceleration within three trading days of the Acceleration Trigger Date.
-Share issuance costs included finders' fee of \$384,900 in cash, and finders' warrants to purchase up to 192,450 common shares at a price of \$1.35 per common share until June 7, 2020.
-The fair value of the finders' warrants was \$36,566 per statement of equity.
-In connection with the private placement, the Company also incurred \$216,659 in other cash share issuance costs.
+On August 6, 2020, the Company closed a non-brokered private placement by the issuance of 3,100,000 units at a price of \$0.65 per unit for gross proceeds of \$2,015,000.
+Each unit consists of one common share and one non-transferable common share purchase warrant.
+Each whole warrant allows the holder to purchase one common share of the Company at a price of \$0.90 per share until August 6, 2023.
+Share issue costs included a finder's fee of \$52,341 in cash.
+In connection with the private placement, the Company also incurred \$108,674 in share issue costs.
 These amounts were recorded as a reduction to share capital.
 The proceeds of the private placement were allocated entirely to share capital.

-On June 1, 2017, the Company closed a bought deal private placement by the issuance of 9,857,800 units at a price of \$1.75 per unit for gross proceeds of \$17,251,150.
-Each unit consists of one common share and one-half of one non-transferable common share purchase warrant.
-Each whole warrant allows the holder to purchase one common share of the Company at a price of \$2.45 per share until June 1, 2020.
-Share issue costs included a finder's fee of \$1,035,069 in cash, and finders' warrants to purchase up to 295,734 common shares at a price of \$2.00 per common share until June 1, 2019.
-The fair value of the finders' warrants was \$171,526.
-In connection with the private placement, the Company also incurred \$296,823 in other cash share issue costs.
+On March 27, 2020, the Company closed a non-brokered private placement by the issuance of 5,509,658 units at a price of \$0.37 per unit for gross proceeds of \$2,038,573.
+Each unit consists of one common share and one non-transferable common share purchase warrant.
+Each whole warrant allows the holder to purchase one common share of the Company at a price of \$0.50 per share until March 27, 2023.
+In connection with the private placement, the Company also incurred \$42,349 in share issue costs.
 These amounts were recorded as a reduction to share capital.
 The proceeds of the private placement were allocated entirely to share capital.

-On February 7, 2017, the Company closed a non-brokered private placement by the issuance of 2,519,407 units at a price of \$1.35 per unit for gross proceeds of \$3,401,199.
+On June 7, 2018, the Company closed a non-brokered private placement by the issuance of 9,440,000 units at a price of \$1.00 per unit for gross proceeds of \$9,440,000.
 Each unit consists of one common share and one-half of one non-transferable common share purchase warrant.
-Each whole warrant allows the holder to purchase one common share of the Company at a price of \$2.00 per share until August 7, 2019.
-Share issue costs included a finder's fee of \$88,631 in cash, and finders' warrants to purchase up to 17,911 common shares at a price of \$1.35 per common share until August 7, 2019.
-The fair value of the finders' warrants was \$9,165.
-In connection with the private placement, the Company also incurred \$116,408 in other cash share issue costs.
+Each whole warrant allows the holder to purchase one common share of the Company at a price of \$1.35 per share until June 7, 2022.
+The warrants are subject to an acceleration provision whereby if, commencing October 8, 2018, the daily volume weighted average trading price of the common shares on the Toronto stock exchange is higher than \$2.00 for 20 consecutive trading days then, on the 20th consecutive trading day of any such period (the "Acceleration Trigger Date"), the expiry date of the warrants may be accelerated by the Company to the 30th trading day after the Acceleration Trigger Date by the issuance of a news release announcing such acceleration within three trading days of the Acceleration Trigger Date.
+Share issue costs included finders' fee of \$384,900 in cash, and finders' warrants to purchase up to 192,450 common shares at a price of \$1.35 per common share until June 7, 2020.
+The fair value of the finders' warrants was \$36,566 per statement of equity.
+In connection with the private placement, the Company also incurred \$216,659 in other cash share issue costs.
 These amounts were recorded as a reduction to share capital.
 The proceeds of the private placement were allocated entirely to share capital.

-Notes to the consolidated financial statements For the years ended December 31, 2019, 2018 and 2017 Expressed in Canadian dollars
+Notes to the consolidated financial statements For the years ended December 31, 2020, 2019 and 2018 Expressed in Canadian dollars